 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Gall bladder surface, light micrograph of a section through a human gall bladder, showing the surface tissue layers.
 The gall bladder is a muscular sac attached to the liver that concentrates and stores liver bile.
-The mucosa lining is made up of columnar epithelial cells (purple).
+The mucosa lining is made up of columnar epithelial cells (red).
 The surface of the gall bladder is made up of tiny finger-like projections called microvilli, which increase its surface area and aid water uptake from the bile.
-Connective tissue (pink) is seen below the epithelial layer.
+Connective tissue (yellow) is seen below the epithelial layer.
 Magnification: x250 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.